jboss-developer/jboss-eap-quickstarts/hibernate-search/README.md

 Build and Deploy the Quickstart - to OpenShift
 -------------------------

-Contributor: If the quickstart deploys to OpenShift, you can use the following template a starting point to describe the process.
-Be sure to note:

-* APPLICATION_NAME should be replaced with a variation of the quickstart name, for example: myquickstart
-* QUICKSTART_NAME should be replaced with your quickstart name, for example:  my-quickstart

 ### Create an OpenShift Account and Domain

 If you do not yet have an OpenShift account and domain, [Sign in to OpenShift](https://openshift.redhat.com/app/login) to create the account and domain.
 [Get Started with OpenShift](https://openshift.redhat.com/app/getting_started) will show you how to install the OpenShift Express command line interface.